webhookdb/webhookdb-cli/MANUAL.md

 **--org, -o**="": Takes an org key.
 Run `webhook org list` to see a list of all your org keys.

+## sync

+Replicate data in a WebhookDB table into another database.

+### create

+Create a sync target for the specified integration.
+Data will be automatically synced from the integration's WebhookDB table into the database specified by the connection string.
+PostgresQL and SnowflakeDB databases are supported.

+**--connection-url, -u**="": The connection string for the database that WebhookDB should write data to.

+**--integration, -i**="": Integration identifier.
+This can either be the service name, the table name, or the opaque id, which is a unique code that starts with 'svi_'.
+Run webhookdb integrations list to see a list of all your integrations.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--period**="": Number of seconds between syncs. (default: 0)

+**--schema**="": Schema (or namespace) to write the table into.
+Default to no schema/namespace.

+**--table**="": Table to create and update.
+Default to match the table name of the service integration.

+### delete

+Delete the sync target and stop any further syncing.
+The table being synced to is not modified.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--target, -t**="": Sync target opaque id.
+Run `webhookdb sync list` to see a list of all your sync targets.

+### list

+List all sync targets for the given organization.

+**--format, -f**="": Format of the output.
+One of: json, csv, table, raw (default: table)

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+### update

+Update the sync target.
+Use `webhookdb sync list` to see all sync targets.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--period**="": Number of seconds between syncs. (default: 0)

+**--schema**="": Schema (or namespace) to write the table into.
+Default to no schema/namespace.

+**--table**="": Table to create and update.
+Default to match the table name of the service integration.

+**--target, -t**="": Sync target opaque id.
+Run `webhookdb sync list` to see a list of all your sync targets.

+### update-creds

+Update credentials for the sync target.
+If the database URL used to sync is changing, you must use update-creds so WebhookDB can continue to write to it.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--password, -p**="": Takes a password.

+**--target, -t**="": Sync target opaque id.
+Run `webhookdb sync list` to see a list of all your sync targets.

+**--user, -u**="": Database username

+### trigger

+Trigger a sync to the sync target.
+The sync will happen at the earliest possible moment since the last sync, no matter how long the configured period is on the sync target.

+**--org, -o**="": Takes an org key.
+Run `webhook org list` to see a list of all your org keys.

+**--target, -t**="": Sync target opaque id.
+Run `webhookdb sync list` to see a list of all your sync targets.

 ## update

 Update the version of the CLI in-place.